blatr/Useless_bot/README.md

 # Useless_bot
-Telegram bot
-Do almost nothing.
+Telegram bot which do almost nothing.